-Introducing a powerful new aphasia therapy tool for iPad
+Introducing a powerful new aphasia therapy tool for iOS

 What is Cuespeak?

-Cuespeak is a new Speech and Language Therapy workstation for iPad featuring a suite of therapy exercises produced in the UK by a specialist in aphasia, a communication disability caused by stroke and other neurological disorders.
+Cuespeak is a new Speech and Language Therapy workstation for iOS devices featuring a suite of therapy exercises produced in the UK by a specialist in aphasia, a communication disability caused by stroke and other neurological disorders.

 Cuespeak is designed for use both by clinicians and by people with aphasia.
 The exercises are suitable for adults with moderate-severe aphasia, including those diagnosed with apraxia of speech and those with associated cognitive problems.

 Research has shown clearly that people can benefit from therapy even years after the onset of their aphasia, so length of time post-onset is not an issue.

 How is Cuespeak used?

 Cuespeak can be used both with and without a therapist present.
 The ideal scenario is to start a session with a specialist speech and language therapist, who will configure the programme to the individual’s needs.
 The person with aphasia will then use the app for independent practice until the next session with the therapist.